 Other studies demonstrate that for normal sleep issues, such as for the initiation of sleep and sleep efficacy, “the data cannot yet confirm a positive benefit.”
 One study indicates that no recommendation can be proposed for the use of melatonin in shift workers.

 One issue that many people don’t take melatonin properly, as timing can be key.
 Rather than taking right before bed, it’s recommended by experts to take several hours before bed in order for it to be effective.

 - Should you take melatonin?
 While still considered safe in recommended doses, do not take for an extended period of time, and do not exceed five milligrams.
 In fact, start at a lower dosage.
 Also, make sure you buy from a reputable company.

 - Don’t take right before bed.
 Instead, supplement with it several hours before you know your head will hit the pillow.

-- For many with sleep issues, determine whether or not it helps.
+- For people with sleep issues, they need to determine whether or not it helps.
 For many, it may not, while those with more serious sleep issues, like shift work sleep disorder or circadian rhythm sleep disorder, may see an immediate benefit.
 It can also be used for jet lag.